-DEN 105 Practice Management
+DEN 105 Practice Management 2 0 0 2

-Enrollment in the Dental Assisting program Prerequisite(s):
+Prerequisite(s): Enrollment in the Dental Assisting program Corequisite(s): None

 This course provides a study of principles and procedures related to management of the dental practice.
 Emphasis is placed on maintaining clinical and financial records, patient scheduling, and supply and inventory control.
 Upon completion, students should be able to demonstrate fundamental skills in dental practice management.
 This is a diploma-level course.